Skip to content

 France 20 hrs Tutoring, campus jobs, restaurants

-Poland No restrictions with residence permit BPOs, warehouses, delivery apps
+Poland No strict limit BPOs, warehouses, delivery services

-Sweden No specific limit Research roles, IT part-time jobs
+Sweden No fixed limit IT roles, research support jobs

 🏠 3.
 Low-Cost Living & Subsidized Accommodation